Andrea Motis

 Andrea Motis (born 9 May 1995) is a Spanish jazz trumpeter, singer, sax player and songwriter who sings in Catalan, Spanish, Portuguese and English.

 Biography

-Motis performing in February of 2014 at the Palau de la Música Catalana, Barcelona.
+Motis performing in February 2014 at the Palau de la Música Catalana, Barcelona.

-From the age of seven, Motis developed musically at the Municipal School of Music of Sant Andreu (Barcelona).
+From the age of seven, Motis developed musically at the Municipal School of Music of San Andreu (Barcelona).
 In 2007, at twelve, she began to play in the Sant Andreu Jazz Band, led by teacher and musician Joan Chamorro.

 In 2010, at the age of fifteen, she recorded an album of jazz standards, Joan Chamorro Presents Andrea Motis, featuring Bobby Gordon.

 In 2012, she went on to record a second album, Feeling Good.

 John Fordham reviewed it when Motis played at PizzaExpress Jazz Club in 2014, stating "Motis has the kind of pearly, barely exhaled voice, paced with canny improv swerves and casual timing, from which jazz celebs are made."